An Introduction

 ***Timeline and locations are still being worked out and will likely need updating at some point***

 An indeterminate amount of centuries ago, the Cadaurums were the rulers of a tyrannical empire that was constantly seeking to expand its domain and power, as tyrannical empires do.
-To help in their rise in power, they had developed a unique strain of necromancy that allowed them to greatly expand their armies and created new opportunities for subterfuge.
-Instead of merely raising corpses to control, the Cadaurums were able to completely restore them to a state that appeared to be perfectly normal living specimens and could even speak and use any magic they had while alive, despite still being soulless puppets.
-In addition, they were also stronger and faster than normal mortals and could be augmented even further with spells, making them a nightmare to fight or escape from.
-If they concentrated, they could even see through the eyes of their thralls making them useful spies as well.
+To exacerbate their rise in power, they had developed a unique strain of necromancy that allowed them to greatly expand their armies and created new opportunities for subterfuge.
+Instead of merely reanimating corpses to control, the Cadaurums were able to completely restore their appearances to normal living beings regardless of how severe their decomposition had been, and they could even speak and use any magic they had while alive, despite still being soulless puppets.
+In addition, they were stronger and faster than normal mortals and could be augmented even further with spells, making them a nightmare to fight or escape from.
+If they concentrated, they could even see through the eyes of their thralls, making them useful spies as well.

-Unfortunately for literally everyone else, the bloodline did not die there and eventually someone was able to marry into some super rich family, the Trevens, before eventually killing their spouse off and claiming control of whatever they had that made them so rich, I don’t know what era this is in at this point, whoops.
-Over the years, they continued growing and became a prolific industry name, backed by any number of underground deals, both mundane and occult-related, they could make to regain their status, money, and power as quickly as possible.
+Unfortunately for literally everyone else, the bloodline did not die there and eventually someone was able to marry into the super rich family, the Trevens, before eventually killing their spouse and claiming control of whatever they had that made them so rich, I don’t know what era this is in at this point, whoops.
+Over the years, they continued growing and became a prolific industry name, backed by any number of underground deals they could make, both mundane and occult-related, to regain their status, money, and power as quickly as possible.
 Repeat this for as many generations as possible until they eventually become the lovely cutthroat billionaires they are today who have never forgotten their roots as rightful rulers.

-The current era of what is currently named the Treven family is led by Tsubaki, the direct descendant, her husband, Giovanni, and their only son, Masakii.
+The current era of the Treven family is led by Tsubaki, the direct descendant of the former empire; her husband, Giovanni; and their only son, Masakii.
 The seal has weakened over time to the extent that they can now see weaker spirits, but for the most part they are still lacking in the sixth sense department and their necromancy is still locked to only raising the dead and giving them basic commands to follow automatically.
 If they try to force it any further, it feels as if something is blocked like a particularly stubborn pipe clog and becomes painful.
 This has not stopped them from being obnoxious about anything in their history, unfortunately, though their exact connections to the fallen empire are left unspoken.

-Between the two of them and their perhaps unsavory histories, they managed to grow even further through their expansive underworld connections and cutthroat attitudes towards… everything in general.
+Between the two of them and their perhaps “unsavory” histories, they managed to expand their riches even further through their expansive underworld connections and cutthroat attitudes towards… everything in general.
 Sometimes literally!
-Anyway, they have foreboding reputation but nothing can be proven against them since they keep sneaking their rich little fingers into every pot and either bribe or force anyone they want to go along with it.
+Anyway, they have a foreboding reputation but nothing can be proven against them since they keep sneaking their rich little fingers into every pot and either bribe or force anyone they want to go along with it.
+All in all, they are excessively rich and powerful, living in an ostentatiously kinda gothic mansion off the edge of Niryn, Mirais.

 Masakii obviously could not have realized it at the time, but the highlight of his entire childhood would be learning necromancy from his parents personally, instead of it being delegated to tutors like everything else was.
 He picked it up quickly and thrived under the rare genuine encouragement and praise he received from his mother especially (his father didn’t care nearly as much), and dedicated the little spare time he had to practicing it further.
 And then things started going to hell!